Print Friendly, PDF & Email

 Dear Gramps,

-I was wondering, what is the church’s stand on hypnosis?
+I was wondering.
+What is the Church’s stand on hypnosis?
 Or do they have one?
 Is it okay to use to overcome bad habits?
-Would you be making yourself vulnerable to someone else’s suggestion, thus your free agency?
+Would you be making yourself vulnerable to someone else’s suggestion, thus compromising your free agency?
 I’m just not clear on this.
-Would it depend on the idividual, the situation, and a prayerful decision?
+Would it depend on the individual, the situation, and a prayerful decision?
 Any enlightenment on this would be appreciated.
 Thanks,

 LN